MaviccPRP/ger_ner_evals/README.md

 ## Experiments and Evaluation:

+### NER tools

+For our evaluations, we had to choose tools from all available German NER tools (see appendix).
+Our tools need to fulfill the following requirements:

+- freely available and open source
+- well documentated
+- installation is not too complicated and training new models possible in reasonable time (*still problems with GermaNER*).
+- if tool is not easy to train, tool needs to offer a German model with our NE classes (MISC/OTH, PER, LOC, ORG) out of the box.

+Majority of the demands are met by the following tools:

+- LSTM (Lample 2016)
+- GermaNER (Benikova 2015) (problems during training)
+- Standford NER (Faruqui, Padó 2010)
+- SpaCy Entity recognition (no specific publication, see https://github.com/explosion/spaCy/issues/491)
+- Freme NER (Dojchinovski 2017) (no training possible)

+As mentioned in the motivation, we include Freme to show the effort of including NEL tools into a non-NEL evaluation.
+LSTM reaches the best scores of all multilingual NER tool and is freely available.
+Stanford NER and GermaNER are the best performing of monolingual NER tools and are freely available and well documented.
+SpaCy is a popular non-academic python NLP tool, comparing itself with state of the art NLP tools like Stanford NLP and NLTK.

 ### Formats and NE Classes

 The Stanford NER and the LSTM use the NE classes defined in the CoNLL 2003 shared task.